miroslavaka/m-personal-site/writing/image-slider.md

+---
+layout: layouts/article.njk
+title: Image slider
+date: 2022-05-22T14:30
+perex: In this article I am writing about step by step process of image slider creation
+photo: image-slider.jpg
+alt: Image of slider
+tags: writing
+---

 ![Image slider](/images/blog/image-slider.jpg)
 In my self-study of programming, image slider becomes one of the first a bit more complex exercises I am trying to go through.
 In this exercise I am going to use HTML, CSS and Javascript.

 ## My HTML:

-Firts thing is to prepare basic html structure with links to css and js files:
+First thing is to prepare basic html structure with links to css and js files:

 ```
  <!DOCTYPE html>